andrepucas/RisingWaters/Documentation/DJD1_GDD.md

 ### __Second Half of the game__

 - __Move Left or Right__ -> [A] or [D], [Left Key] or [Right Key] ;
+- __Jump__ -> [W], [Up Key] or [Space];
 </br>
 In this second half of the game the player is on top of a table that is floating on the water.
-The player has to dodge falling debris and avoid getting stuck in order to escape the ship alive.
+The player has to dodge falling debris and use them to stay floating.
+Each time a debris fall on the water it only floats for a limited time (the starting door included).
+This way he will be able to stay a float.

 ## __Game Objectives__